ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

 ### Assignments
 1. In order to change the install path used in *cell mode*, you need to redefine `E3_CELL_PATH`.
 This is best done in a `CONFIG_CELL.local` file either in the configure directory, or in the parent directory of the wrapper.

-   Alternatively, you can also just export the variable into the environment via e.g.
+   Alternatively, you can also just export the variable into the environment via, for example,
    ```console
    [iocuser@host:e3-module]$ export E3_CELL_PATH=/absolute/path/to/cellMods
    [iocuser@host:e3-module]$ make cellinstall